 - a.
-For welded connections on FS1 and FS2 systems (N/A for FS3 and FS3-ULH) where elevated pressure leak test is not possible (e.g., unknown if existing system can withstand full COR test pressure): - 1) Full penetration weld: perform volumetric examination. - 2) Partial penetration weld: perform surface examination. - 3) Perform in-service leak test as follows: - a) Verify the joint is leak free with internal pressure.
+For welded connections where elevated pressure leak test is not possible or desirable as determined by engineering evaluation: - 1) Full penetration weld: perform volumetric examination. - b.
+Partial penetration weld: perform surface examination. - c.
+Perform in-service leak test as follows: - 1) Verify the joint is leak free with internal pressure.
 If possible, gradually increase pressure until the line pressure is reached, holding the pressure at each step long enough to equalize piping strains.
 Systems under 1000 lb.-ft. stored energy can be brought up in one step.